Flange Welding – the Process and Equipment

 Lap Joint flange

-Lap Joint Flanges have all the same common dimensions as any other flange named on this page however it does not have a raised face, they used in conjunction with a “Lap Joint Stub End”.
+Lap Joint Flanges share all of the same common features as the other flanges we have mentioned, however it does not have a raised face.

 Lap Joint flanges have certain special advantages:

 - Freedom to swivel around the pipe facilitates the lining up of opposing flange bolt holes, making it easy for dismantling where frequent inspection and cleaning may be required.